 If the drop or withdrawal occurs

-• Prior to the first day of classes 100%

-• During the first 3 weeks of classes 50%

-• After the 3 rd week of classes No refund

-No tuition refund will be given if fees or charges of any type are outstanding.
+Up to the end of the first week of classes 100% During the 2nd and 3rd weeks of classes 50% After the 3rd week of classes No refund No tuition refund will be given if fees or charges of any type are outstanding.

 No refund will be given if the student achieves a "withdraw/fail" status within the first three weeks of classes.
-Tuition refunds will not be given for intensive/block courses (up to 4 weeks in duration).